kamrulhaider/aurna-watch-client-side/README.md

 # Aurna Watch

-Live link of this project [Visit our site](https://aurna-watch.web.app/).
+Live link of this project [Visit](https://aurna-watch.web.app/).

-# About This Site
+## About This Site

-# Project Details:
+## Project Details:

--It is a niche website project of the watch.
+- It is a niche website project of the watch.
 Here registered users can order watches and manage their orders.

--Established Admin and User-based separate dashboard.
+- Established Admin and User-based separate dashboard.
 An admin can manage all the user's orders also can add or remove a product.

--Use of Firebase email-password login system.
+- Use of Firebase email-password login system.
 A new visitor needs to register to place an order.

-# Technology: ReactJs, React-bootstrap, Firebase, React Router, MongoDB, Heroku.
+**Technology**: ReactJs, React-bootstrap, Firebase, React Router, MongoDB, Heroku.